Social media engagement insights, news, and tips.

 Scrolling through the wastelands of spam chains makes most users quickly click away, whereas discriminating and hateful language alienates potential customers and existing community members.

 The reality is that all pages receive this type of content, the important matter is how it is dealt with, and if it is dealt with at all.

-However, while removing this type of harmful content goes a long way to nurture and encourage meaningful experiences and engagement online, it is by no means the end-all-be-all of harmful social media content.
+However, while removing the above types of content goes a long way to nurture and encourage meaningful experiences and engagement online, there are other types of content that in itself, might not be offensive, but can still harm your brand.

-We have written before about the reputation damage these types of harmful comments can cause to your ads, and we know the content described above covers only some of the different issues brands encounter on social media.
-The other part of the harmful content are the comments that we call contextually harmful.
+We have written before about the reputation damage that harmful comments can cause to your ads, and we know the content described above covers only some of the different issues brands encounter on social media.
+The other part of the damaging content is the comments that we call contextually harmful.

-Imagine that you run a family friendly brand, or a specific product.
+Imagine that you run a family-friendly brand or a specific product.
 Maybe a video game, an industry struggling with notoriously toxic communities, or a children’s clothing brand.
-You might want to be stricter, enforce clean language policies suitable for little eyes.
-This means that suddenly profanity becomes harmful for your page.
+You might want to be stricter and enforce clean language policies suitable for little eyes.
+This means that suddenly profanity becomes harmful to your page.

-Perhaps you are offering a media service online, with arealocked services.
-This means that now the harmful content includes messages advising other users in account misuse and piracy.
+Perhaps you are offering a media service online, with area-locked services.
+This means that now the harmful content you should be screening for includes messages giving other users tips related to account misuse and piracy.

-Pharma brands should not enable users to discuss folk remedies or other medications with each other, as these conversations can potentially cause serious physical harm for the users, and big legal harm for the brand.
+Pharma brands should not enable users to discuss folk remedies or other medications with each other, as these conversations can potentially cause serious physical harm to the users, and big legal harm to the brand.

 The list goes on.